rickymcmuffin/vulkrayphy/README.md

 # vulkrayphy
 A project for learning vulkan, lighting, and physics all in one.
-I'm creating a simulation game with my home built Vulkan engine and PBR lighting.
+I'm creating a pool simulation game with my home built Vulkan engine and PBR lighting.